tandemai-inc/rdkit-mcp-server/README.md

 We welcome contributions, feature requests, and bug reports:

-See `CONTRIB.md` forguidelines on how to get started.
+See `CONTRIB.md` for guidelines on how to get started.

 Together, we can make RDKit accessible to a wider range of applications through natural language interfaces.